SteveBarnett/Remixing/_thinking/tao-te-ching-dale.md

 longerform: true
 ---

+## Gathered notes

+(I've read the Tao Te Ching a few times, and these gathered notes are what stood out for me **this time**.)

+- The Path is about commitment to transcending our inhumanity.
+To allow our love and concern for others to define us.
+To treat everyone with love and respect.
+- Naming and labelling fragments the one Reality.
+- Opposites create, reveal, and define each other.
+Just as before and after follow each other.
+- We are not separate from the world.
+    - We are an inseparable part of what we are senselessly trying to coerce.
+    - We are an intrinsic part of what we are foolishly trying to possess.
+- Act without acting on.
+Work without working at.

 ## Raw notes

 ### Introduction

-- The life style of the Great Integrity, then, is not about withdrawal from civilisation, not about escaping into a life of meditation.
+- The lifestyle of the Great Integrity, then, is not about withdrawal from civilisation, not about escaping into a life of meditation.
 It is about engagement with life.
 It is about **commitment to transcending our inhumanity.**

 ### The book